MatthieuMordrel/productivity-app/README.md

 Done:

+- Add a way to zoom and dezoom the timeline
 - Limit task name to 25 characters
 - Make the calendar look better on long days
 - Make hide breaks and pauses toggles